Sports in the Las Vegas metropolitan area: National Hockey League

 Las Vegas is the home to the Vegas Golden Knights of the National Hockey League (NHL).
 The Golden Knights are owned by Black Knight Sports & Entertainment, a consortium led by Bill Foley, and play at T-Mobile Arena.
 The Golden Knights began play during the 2017–18 NHL season and became the first major league professional team in Las Vegas.
 The Golden Knights also became the first NHL expansion team since the St. Louis Blues to reach the Stanley Cup Finals in their first season only to lose to the Washington Capitals.
+The Golden Knights would later go on to win the 2023 Stanley Cup Finals over the Florida Panthers, giving the Las Vegas metropolitan area and the state of Nevada its first championship from the Big Four.

 Prior to the Golden Knights, the National Hockey League had experience with Las Vegas beginning in 1991, when an outdoor game was held in Las Vegas, with the Los Angeles Kings facing the New York Rangers outside Caesars Palace in a preseason exhibition game.
-It carried thorough the years with an annual preseason exhibition game called Frozen Fury which was held at the MGM Grand Garden Arena.
+It carried through the years with an annual preseason exhibition game called Frozen Fury which was held at the MGM Grand Garden Arena.
 The league has also held the NHL Awards ceremonies after each season since 2009.

 National Football League

 Las Vegas is home to the Las Vegas Raiders of the National Football League (NFL).
 The Raiders are controlled by principal owner and managing general partner Mark Davis and began play in Las Vegas in 2020.
-On March 27, 2017, NFL owners voted 31–1 to approve the Oakland Raiders' move to Las Vegas, though the team continued to play at the Oakland–Alameda County Coliseum in Oakland until their new stadium, Allegiant Stadium, was built in time for the 2020 NFL season.
+On March 27, 2017, NFL owners voted 31–1 to approve the Oakland Raiders' move to Las Vegas, though the team continued to play at the Oakland Coliseum in Oakland, California until their new stadium, Allegiant Stadium, was built in time for the 2020 NFL season.

-Prior to the Raiders, professional outdoor football had been attempted three times in the area.
+Prior to the Raiders, professional football had been attempted three times in the area.
 The first two attempts, the XFL's Las Vegas Outlaws and the Canadian Football League's Las Vegas Posse, were unsuccessful, with both teams folding after only one season of play.
 The XFL folded outright, while the Posse were a failure at the box office, part of the CFL's failed U.S. expansion attempt.
 A third attempt at professional football was begun in the fall of 2009 with the United Football League's Las Vegas Locomotives; however, the franchise and the league folded in 2012.
 The Locomotives played in the league's first three championship games, winning the first two in 2009 and 2010.
-The first professional football game ever held in Las Vegas was an American Football League preseason contest between the Raiders and Houston Oilers in 1964.
+The first professional football game ever held in Las Vegas was an American Football League preseason contest between the Raiders and Houston Oilers at Cashman Field in 1964.

-Allegiant Stadium will host Super Bowl LVIII in 2024.
+Allegiant Stadium hosted Super Bowl LVIII with the Kansas City Chiefs beating the San Francisco 49ers 25-22 in 2024.
+Las Vegas is currently negotiating with the NFL to host Super Bowl LXIII in 2029.